Chonluten (T-34) (20mg)

 Description

-Chonluten is also known as Tripeptide T-34.
-It is a cytogenetic complex consisting of short peptides which function primarily to normalize the mucous membrane cells of the lungs and the bronchial tube.
-It is a gene regulator associated with inflammation and antioxidant activity, and is involved in proliferation responses.[1]
-It appears to function as an anti-inflammatory agent in the lungs, normalizing the mucosal functions of the lungs in conditions like asthma and chronic obstructive pulmonary disease (COPD).
-Clinical studies have suggested that Chonlunten may become essential in treating and preventing lung disorders, chronic respiratory infections, and bronchitis, and is effective in the maintaining the respiratory system of elderly patients.[2]
-Chonluten studies report that the peptide is tolerable and thus far exhibits no side effects, complications, contraindications, or dependence associated with its use.
+Chonluten is also known as Tripeptide T-34 or EDG, due to its sequence (Glu-Asp-Gly).
+It is a cytogenetic complex consisting of short peptides that are suggested to normalize the mucous membrane cells of the lungs and the bronchial tube.
+It is a gene regulator associated with inflammation and antioxidant activity, and is considered to be involved in proliferation responses.[1]
+It appears to function in animal test models as an anti-inflammatory in the lungs, normalizing the mucosal functions of the lungs in conditions like asthma and chronic obstructive pulmonary disease (COPD).

 Specifications